MTeju/To-Do-Notes-ReactJS/README.md

 ## This App Also consist of Search Functionality, Where u can also search for a Note/Todo that u have saved previous.
+## The Note/Todo is limited for the 150 charactes.
+As doon as the user starts entering data, the count of characters starts decreasing.
+As soon as the count reaches to Zero (0) the Note will not allow to enter the further data.
+## It also displays the date after saving the Note/Todo at the bottom left of the Note/Todo.

 # Requirements
 + VS Code Editor